villekf/OMEGA/README.md

 ArrayFire is required for implementation 2.

 For OpenCL, an OpenCL 1.2 compatible device is required.
+For CUDA, compute capability of 2.0 or higher is required.

 The following third-party MATLAB codes are NOT required, but can be useful as they can be optionally used:
 https://se.mathworks.com/matlabcentral/fileexchange/27076-shuffle (Shuffle, used by random subset sampling)